Earthlink Apparel turns Used Textiles into Fashion Items

 The initial pilot project, largely focused on the recovery of end-of-life New Zealand Post and Kiwibank uniforms, resulted in over 40,000 garments being recovered – Saving some 40 tonnes of textiles from being disposed of offshore or in landfills.

-Earthlink expects to repurpose or recycle a total of 100 tonnes of corporate apparel by April 2017.
+Earthlink estimates it managed to repurpose or recycle a total of 100 tonnes of corporate apparel up to November 2017.

 Publicity through mainstream media has resulted in a number of large, national businesses approaching Earthlink, to provide recycling of end of life apparel as part of their own environmental responsibility policy.
 This continues to build momentum.